NR: A Complete Guide To Nicotinamide Riboside, The Supplement For Longevity

 Potential health benefits of nicotinamide riboside.

 As mentioned above, levels of NAD+ decline significantly as we get older.
 These declining levels seem to drive the aging process, particularly the deterioration of our mitochondria—the power plants in our cells that turn our food and oxygen into energy.
 (This is why people whose mitochondria are not functioning optimally tend to feel exhausted.)
-Underperforming or damaged mitochondria are also thought to play a role in many of the age-related diseases humans experience such as heart disease, diabetes, and neurodegenerative diseases like Alzheimer's.
+Underperforming or damaged mitochondria are also thought to play a role in many age-related issues that humans experience, especially health conditions involving the heart and brain.

-The good news: If you increase levels of NAD+ in the body by supplementing with a precursor like NR, you may be able to minimize mitochondrial deterioration—and thus help prevent diseases of aging.
-That's because NAD+ seems to exert some of its health-promoting properties by helping sirtuins do their job.
-Sirtuins are a class of proteins that regulate biological pathways, turn certain genes on and off, and help protect cells from age-related decline.
-For example, NAD+ increases the activity of SIRT1, which has been found to induce the formation of new mitochondria and extend life span.
+The good news: If you support normal levels of NAD+ in the body by supplementing with a precursor like NR, you may be able to maintain mitochondrial functions—and thus promote healthy aging.* That's because NAD+ seems to exert some of its health-promoting properties by helping sirtuins do their job.
+Sirtuins are a class of proteins that regulate biological pathways, turn certain genes on and off, and help protect cells from age-related decline.* For example, NAD+ increases the activity of SIRT1, which has been found to induce the formation of new mitochondria and extend mitochondrial life span.*

-2. It may boost memory and combat Alzheimer's.
+2. It may enhance memory and combat cognitive decline.*

-Alzheimer's is one of those diseases that can make getting older downright terrifying—and promising research on finding a cure, or a way to slow its progression, has been lacking.
-That's why this 2018 study is so exciting: Researchers developed a strain of mice with features mimicking human Alzheimer's disease, and then they added an NR supplement to the drinking water of half the mice for three months.
-Over this period, researchers found that the NR-treated mice had less DNA damage, higher neuroplasticity, increased production of new neurons, and lower levels of neuronal damage.
-In the hippocampus area of the brain (where damage and loss of volume is found in people with dementia), NR seemed to clear existing DNA damage or prevent it from spreading further.
-The NR-treated mice also performed better on memory tests.
+Age-related cognitive decline is one of those circumstances that can make getting older downright scary—and promising research on finding a way to slow its progression has been lacking.
+That's why this 2018 study is so exciting: Researchers developed a strain of mice with features that mimicked human loss of cognitive function, and then they added an NR supplement to the drinking water of half the mice for three months.
+Over this period, researchers found that the NR-treated mice had less DNA damage, higher neuroplasticity, increased production of new neurons, and lower levels of neuronal damage.* In the hippocampus area of the brain (where damage and loss of volume is found in people with cognitive decline), NR seemed to clear existing DNA damage or prevent it from spreading further.* The NR-treated mice also performed better on memory tests.*

-Several studies have found that replenishing levels of NAD+ with supplements containing NR lengthen the life span of mice by improving mitochondrial function and increasing activation of SIRT1, a specific sirtuin protein.
-This is the same mechanism by which restricting calories seems to lengthen life span.
+Several studies have found that replenishing levels of NAD+ with supplements containing NR lengthens the life span of mice by improving mitochondrial function and increasing activation of SIRT1, a specific sirtuin protein.* This is the same mechanism by which restricting calories seems to lengthen life span.
 (Additional compounds that may mimic the life-extending effects of calorie restriction include pterostilbene and resveratrol.)
 Other studies suggest that NAD+ increases the activation of SIRT6, which helps maintain the length of telomeres—the end caps on DNA that are associated with longevity.* While studies are still needed to confirm these results in humans, hopefully they will be just as promising.

-4. It may improve muscle quality and strength.
+4. It might promote muscle quality and strength.*

 As we age, muscle function and strength tend to decline.
 But supplementing with NR—at least in mice—seems to help.* In one study, researchers used mice whose genes were altered so their muscle tissue contained only 15 percent of the normal amount of NAD+.
 They then measured muscle strength and endurance, which was pretty low.
 But after giving the mice NR-enriched water for just a week, their exercise capacity was restored to that of a normal, healthy mouse.
 This could hold promise for aging adults who experience muscle weakness or atrophy.*

-5. It may counter the effects of a high-fat diet.
+5. It might counter the effects of a high-fat diet.*

-Animal research suggests that NR supplementation may help boost metabolism and prevent weight gain, even if your diet is high in fat.
-One study found that mice on high-fat diets that received NR gained 60 percent less weight than they did on the same diets without NR.
-These positive results, researchers say, were due to increased activation of the sirtuins SIRT1 and SIRT3, which led to improved oxidative metabolism.
-None of the mice receiving NR showed signs of diabetes either, and their energy levels improved.
+Animal research suggests that NR supplementation helps support the metabolism and weight maintenance, even with a high fat diet.* One study found that mice on high-fat diets that received NR gained 60 percent less weight than they did on the same diet without NR.
+These positive results, researchers say, were due to increased activation of the sirtuins SIRT1 and SIRT3, which led to improved oxidative metabolism.* None of the mice receiving NR showed signs of diabetes either, and their energy levels improved.